jcdotnet/jc-social-sharing/readme.txt

 == Description ==

-Add buttons to share on Buffer, Facebook, LinkedIn, Twitter and WhatsApp.
+Add buttons to share on Buffer, Facebook, LinkedIn, Telegram, Twitter and WhatsApp.

 This is a simple, responsive and VERY lightweight plugin that offers nice and customizable buttons.